-As for fabrics, your good choices are lycra and spandex, as well as a number of man-made fabrics, which offer excellent levels of protection, as long as the garment is not stretched against your skin.
+As for fabrics, your good choices are lycra and spandex, as well as several man-made fabrics, which offer excellent levels of protection, as long as the garment is not stretched against your skin.
 The stretch will allow the sun through the garment.

 For your second-best options, wool and polyester are okay too.
 Make sure you have a loose fit to your garments so the sun won’t shine on your skin through stretched clothing.
-(Referring to often worn garments that may have been outgrown or just too worn to offer protection.)
+(I am referring to often worn garments that may have been outgrown or, are just too worn to offer protection.)

 Those 7 Basics For Your Sun Blocking Garments for Winter